ro-rh/boilerplate-tests/README.md

 # README for: Project A

 ## About
-> Notes:
-> This role currently ONLY supports RHEL9
+> Notes: This role currently ONLY supports RHEL9
-> Used to support Project B
-> Was converted from Puppet to Ansible

 This code is used for doing very complicated things, such as solving a Rubik's cube.
 It is important to have the following background information about why the code is needed for the project.
 Project 2 is scheduled to play Tetris on Mondays, if the Rubik's cube isn't completed, the Tetris will fail.